MozillaFoundation/Build-and-Book/LNQ1.md

 Finalize several critical logistical pieces

-Slide 21 - Needs & Asks - Discussion [CHRIS]
+##  How You Can Help

-Questions also in etherpad
+Here are some of our key challenges.
+We'd love to hear your thoughts and feedback for how we might adress these as we head into Q2.

-These first two are more practical requests, around how we might better track sustained engagement, and incentivize our community to actively self-report and share reflections.
+****It's hard to track "sustained engagement."**** We often rely on contributors to self-report their activity.
+How can we incentivize updates and reflection from community members?
+How do other orgs tackle this?

-Also, we’re about to establish some new branding, when we’ve built the ground game in deep connection with Webmaker tools.
-We want to be thoughtful about how we transition the community through that - understanding there will still be overlap and connectors.
+****Establishing new brand relationships.**** Our current community of educators grew in deep connection with Webmaker products, however in 2015 we made a decision to more closely align learning network efforts with the Mozilla brand.
+How can we best transition the community through this - understanding there will still be overlap and connectors?

-Finally, in connection with Mozilla’s broader goals to measure the impact of our relationships - would love your thoughts on better markers, metrics and qualifiers for what impact looks like.
+****Quantifying impact.**** We’re getting better at demonstrating quantity, as in the numbers of events, or cities reached, but those measurements of growth are a surrogate for impact -- and it isn’t enough.
+How do we get better at measuring the relationships we’re building to support the open web for teaching and learning?